promplate/hmr/docs/getting-started/intro.md

 # Introduction

 HMR (Hot Module Reload / Hot Module Replacement) updates running Python code when source files change, without restarting the whole process.
-Only the changed module and the code that depends on it are re-executed, preserving in-memory state and speeding up the edit–test loop.
+Only the changed module and the code that depends on it are re-executed, preserving in-memory state and speeding up your edit-test loop.

 ## Why HMR?